Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ### Tracking Technical Debt

-Tech debt should be tracked by the team/group head as a key metric.
+Tech debt should be tracked by the team/group as a key metric.
 It may be that you have to find a way to expose or count the cost of this debt, which isn't always easy.
 Some areas you can track:

 * Software Development
   * [Complexity](https://linearb.io/blog/what-is-code-complexity/) - Various code complexity metrics can be tracked and monitored on each project to understand where the complexity lies and help identify areas which need work.